korn101/GeneticAlgorithm1/README.md

 Background:

 	Genetic Algorithms (or evolutionary algorithms) are a way of finding solutions to problems that cannot neccessarily be solved by regular mathematical modelling techniques.
-These types of algorithms get their name because of how they        	attempt to 'model' the environment or nature and use a simulated version of Darwinian evolution to evolve the best 				possible solution to a problem.
+	These types of algorithms get their name because of how they attempt to 'model' the environment or nature.
+	They use a simulated version of Darwinian evolution to evolve the best possible solution to a problem.

 Information: